serenity-is/docs/tutorials/movies/readme.md

 [Migration(20150915185137)]
 ```

 This specifies a unique key for this migration.
-After a migration is applied to a database, its key is inserted into a special table specific to FluentMigrator ([dbo].[VersionInfo]), so same migration won't be applied again.
+After a migration is applied to a database, its key is recorded in a special table specific to FluentMigrator ([dbo].[VersionInfo]), so same migration won't be applied again.

 > Migration key should be in sync with class name (for consistency) but without underscore as migration keys are Int64 numbers.